Definition of Full-Time, Degree-Seeking Student

 This academic restriction applies to those students who:

 - Full-time students must pass at least three hours to remain in good standing.
-Students who pass fewer than the required number of semester hours will be placed on Academic Suspension.
+Students who pass fewer than the required number of credit hours will be placed on Academic Suspension.
 Students do not have to be on a previous Academic Probation to be suspended under this criteria.

 Students placed on academic suspension are suspended immediately.
-This suspension continues through the next regular semester for first-time suspensions, and for a full calendar year for any subsequent suspensions.
+This suspension continues through the next regular term for first-time suspensions, and for a full calendar year for any subsequent suspensions.
 Following the suspension, students are required to reapply for admission.
 Any student who has been on suspension and has re-applied for admission, must be accepted and permitted to the university prior to enrolling in classes.
 Students reinstated to the university will be on academic probation and while on probation must maintain a minimum GPA of 2.0 to remain in the university.